 I’ve come to see the apology as a brave act.
 Admitting I was wrong was not an easy thing to do.
 It was gut wrenching hard.
 Admitting to your child’s face that you messed and hurt them is challenging to say the least.
 But, it’s worth it and I’m going to tell you why.
 I understand that some of you might be thinking, “What do I have to apologize for anyway?
 I am a good parent, trying my best, putting tons of time and energy into my kid(s).
 WTF.”
 Sarcastically, you might be thinking: “So what do you suggest I apologize for then: Going to work?
 Supporting my family?
 Making money so we can eat and have a roof over our heads??
 Or, maybe I should apologize for making meals, cleaning the house, and doing laundry”?
 The list could I on.
 I get it.

 I’m not trying to take anything away from hard working parents.
 Stay with me here.
 Apologizing doesn’t mean that we are bad parents, or that we are not trying hard enough.
 It just means that we are human, and we make mistakes.
 That’s it.
 It’s a way to let our kids in on the secret that we’re not perfect.
 We might admit this to our spouses or friends, but rarely do we allow our children in on the secret.
 This is important.
 Aside from being the absolute truth for every single parent in the world, this admission, through apology, is worth it’s weight in gold.
 The apology repairs relationships, it teaches the right behaviour, and let’s our kids know making mistakes is okay.
 The apology let’s our kids know they are worthy of respect.
 It models bravery, truth and authenticity.
-Lastly, the power of the speaking the apology out loud cannot be underestimated.
+Lastly, the power of speaking the apology out loud cannot be underestimated.
 Words have power.
-All of this is invaluable.
-It’s invaluable to your child’s development and the relationship you’d like to have with your child.
+Words can help heal.
+This is all invaluable to your child’s development, and the relationship you’d like to have with your child.

 So, what does the Apology offer?